+Editor's Note: The RAN-centric option A may exist, but is in scope of RAN WGs to a large extent.
+The Evaluation of this proposal thus requires RAN feedback.

-As service areas are optional for MBS sessions, all RAN nodes in a PLMN are possible affected by Option B, and Option A seems thus preferable in confirmed by RAN.
+As service areas are optional for MBS sessions, all RAN nodes in a PLMN are possible affected by Option B.